The Ultimate Email Deliverability Guide

 Establishing MX records

-A mail exchanger (MX) record specifies which email server should accept incoming email messages on behalf of the destination domain.
-The Request for Comments (RFC) standards state that if the mail exchange (MX) record is missing, one should use the A record as the mail server.
+A mail exchanger (MX) record dictates which email server should accept incoming email messages on behalf of the destination domain.
+RFC standards state that if an MX record is missing, the A record should be used as the mail server.

 - MX record - Mail exchanger record; specifies which email server should accept email on behalf of the domain